Shaftesbury, a historic town in North Dorset, England.

-It is situated on the A30 road, 20 miles (32 kilometres) west of Salisbury, near to the border with Wiltshire.
-It is the only significant hilltop settlement in Dorset, being built about 215 metres (705 ft) above sea level on a hill on the edge of Cranborne Chase.
-The town looks over the Blackmore Vale, part of the River Stour basin, from different viewpoints it’s possible to see at least as far as Glastonbury Tor to the northwest.
+Situated on the A30 road, 20 miles (32 kilometres) west of Salisbury, near to the border with Wiltshire.
+Shaftesbury is the only significant hilltop settlement in Dorset, built about 215 metres (705 ft) above sea level on the edge of Cranborne Chase.
+The town looks over the Blackmore Vale, part of the River Stour basin, from different viewpoints it’s possible to see at far as Glastonbury Tor to the northwest.

 Shaftesbury is the site of the former Shaftesbury Abbey, which was founded in 888 by King Alfred and became one of the richest religious establishments in the country, before being destroyed in the Dissolution in 1539.